 Some suppliers group their scooters according to power, range and size; as micro (the lightest and least powerful); mini; midi; and maxi (the most powerful, long-range road-going vehicles).

-It is important to check that a scooter suits you (and your home environment) before buying.
-Many Disabled Living Centres around the country have a range of mobility scooters that you can try, and some of the scooter manufacturers/suppliers offer a home demonstration service, so that you can make sure that your choice is right.
+It is important to check that a mobility scooter suits you (and your home environment) before buying.
+Many Disabled Living Centres around the country have a range of scooters that you can try, and some of the manufacturers/suppliers offer a home demonstration service, so that you can make sure that your choice is right.
 This is particularly useful if you plan to use your scooter indoors.

 Help choosing the right scooter for you.

 • Class 2 scooters can travel up to 4 mph and are only allowed on pavements apart from crossing the road to get to the other side.